fitbenchmarking/fitbenchmarking/README.md

 7. Finally, in this terminal, run `example_scripts/example_runScript.py`, located in the fitbenchmarking folder.
 This example script fit benchmarks Mantid using all the available minimizers.
 The resulting tables can be found in `example_scripts/results`.

 ## FitBenchmarking Scipy
-The `example_runScript` file can be changed such that it benchmarks minimizers supported by scipy instead of mantid (details provided in the file itself).
+The `example_runScripts.py` file can be changed such that it benchmarks minimizers supported by scipy instead of mantid (details provided in the file itself).

 For this to work scipy version 0.17 or higher is needed (which includes needed [curve_fit](https://docs.scipy.org/doc/scipy/reference/generated/scipy.optimize.curve_fit.html) support). **The Linux distributions we have tested against so far have all included scipy 0.17+ (0.17 is from Feb 2016).**